-WRAY: Well, we've - we started earlier through the OSCE process.
+Ms. WRAY.
+Well, we started earlier through the OSCE process.
 We have a bit of a head start.
 We also have an able secretariat, which is hugely useful in terms of moving us along through our implementation and priorities, whereas the ASEAN Regional Forum does not have a secretariat.

-And so while these - the other two regional groups are a bit behind, we're trying to do work between the regions.
-So having a workshop - for example, there was one in the spring in Seoul with the ASEAN Regional Forum and the OSCE to kind of provide lessons learned from the OSCE, as the ASEAN Regional Forum begins to develop their own confidence-building measures.
-So I think efforts like that will be important to ensure that all of these regional groups make progress.

-CROWTHER: So I'm actually helping the Organization of American States with theirs.
-I'm running a three-day - two-day get-together in Miami next month, as a matter of fact, to do that.
+And so while the other two regional groups are a bit behind, we're trying to do work between the regions.
+For example, there was a workshop in the spring in Seoul with the ASEAN Regional Forum and the OSCE to kind of provide lessons learned from the OSCE, as the ASEAN Regional Forum begins to develop their own confidence-building measures.
+I think efforts like that will be important to ensure that all of these regional groups make progress.
+Dr. CROWTHER.
+I'm actually helping the Organization of American States with theirs.
+I'm running a two-day get-together in Miami next month, as a matter of fact, to do that.
 But if you think about these different organizations, who are the four major cyber actors in the world?
 U.S., Russia, China and Europe.
 Well, three of the four are in the OSCE.
 And that's the only organization that has three of the four.
-And that's why I think the most way forward is happening.
+And that's why I think the most way forward is happening there.

-TIERSKY: Audience, last chance for questions.
-Otherwise I'm going - oh, please, yes.
-And then I'm going to - I'm going to challenge the panel with a last big-picture question.
-So please.
+Mr. TIERSKY.
+Audience, last chance for questions.
+And then I'm going to challenge the panel with a last big-picture question.

-Q: Hi.
+QUESTIONER.
+Hi.
 I'm Lauren Williams.
 I'm a reporter with FCW.

-So I have two questions.
+I have two questions.
 One, has there been any discussion of when a cyberattack warrants a kinetic attack, or vice versa, since we're moving to a space where all operations are going to become one?

 My second question has more to do with modernization.
 We talked a little bit about asymmetrical capabilities.
-And I want to know where that fits in, particularly with DOD and how we're working with other countries on that and making sure that we can protect ourselves but also other countries being on the same level, or if it's, I guess, making sure that we don't get to, like, a nuclear arms race but in cyberspace.
+And I want to know where that fits in, particularly with DOD and how we're working with other countries on that, and making sure that we can protect ourselves but also other countries being on the same level-or if it's, I guess, making sure that we don't get to, like, a nuclear arms race, but in cyberspace.

-TIERSKY: So I suppose both of those questions would relate to the concept of escalation from cyber to kinetic.
+Mr. TIERSKY.
+I suppose both of those questions would relate to the concept of escalation from cyber to kinetic.
 Well, I suppose that needn't necessarily be an escalation, but certainly not getting into an arms race in cyber.